 When your dog’s gut works properly, their body will function properly as well.
 And this is exactly what a quality probiotic supplement does.
 It helps the intestines work as they should.13

-I could go on and on giving you more recommendations regarding alternative methods to address chronic, yeasty ear infections in dogs.
-There are certain Chinese herbal formulas, for example, that help clear moisture from the body.
+There are many different alternative methods to address chronic, yeasty ear infections in dogs.
+Certain Chinese herbal formulas, for example, may help clear moisture from the body.
 These herbs can go a long way toward making it much more difficult for yeasts to survive.

 Dog Ear Cleaning